mgyannainglin/mgyannainglin/README.md

-- 👋 Hi, I’m @mgyannainglin and quick learner.
-Happy to learn new things and help people with my little knowledge.
+- 👋 Hi, I’m @mgyannainglin and just a ordinary person who passionate about technology.

 <!---
 mgyannainglin/mgyannainglin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.